This page describes individual bot elements and features in detail. See also:

 Mini apps also receive a number of events, allowing them to instantly react to actions by the user.
 You can learn more about which events are available here.

-Bots can enable Business Mode, allowing Telegram Business subscribers to connect them to their account – to streamline and automate private chat management and interactions with their clients.
+Bots can enable Business Mode, allowing Telegram Business subscribers to connect them to their account – streamlining and automating private chat management and interactions with their clients.

 The account owner can specify which chats your bot can access – within those chats, the bot will receive all updates normally supported by the Bot API, except messages sent by itself and other bots.
 Depending on the business connection settings, your bot may also be able to send messages and do other actions on behalf of the account owner in chats that were active in the last 24h.